21, Brown Street,

 From Then to Now

 Sheffield has a proud industrial history of steel and cutlery making and is also famous for the invention of Sheffield plate, a silver & copper sandwich used in the silversmithing industry.
 Many examples of this impressive work can be seen in our numerous museums and galleries.
-There is a large exhibition of both historic and contemporary metalwork in the Millennium Gallery and on a biennial basis Sheffield hosts its own metalworking festival “Galvanize” showcasing the talents of current designers & makers at various venues throughout the city.
-This is next due to take place in 2015 and will be well worth a visit.
-Other events to look out for include Docfest, Sheffield Design Week, Off the Shelf, Festival of the Mind, Tramlines and of course the RAFTAS at the Daft Craft Raft Race.
-As I said, no standing still.
+There is a large exhibition of both historic and contemporary metalwork in the Millennium Gallery.
+In 2016 Sheffield celebrated the Year of Making showcasing the talents of current designers, makers and creative people at various venues throughout the city.
+The City of Makers website continues to list upcoming events and exhibitions and Sheffield Creative Guild is another focal point for all things creative.
+Other events to look out for include Docfest, Sheffield Design Week, Off the Shelf, Festival of the Mind and Tramlines music festival.